mohitmsingh/automation-script/powershell/NASAzureFileSyncronizer/README.md

 ii.
 Intentional & Adjustable Delay has been added between Azure  File Share to OnPrem VM to avoid any potential data/file loss

 iii.
 Below diagram is the logical plan of the solution

 <img src="./images/Picture1.png">

 iv.
-Consideration on the Solution techm has provided:
+Consideration on the Solution has provided:
 1. Azure Storage Sync Service will take care of syncing from Windows Server (On Prem) to Azure file share by services, so we have not added any code in the main script to handle that.
 2. CSV will be the only input file to the main script
 3. For multiple NAS connection, please add input file to the main script